Knife Maker's Mark for Jay Fisher Knives

 For more related details, please look at my Knife Sales Policy page here.

-What if I want to postpone my order?
+What if the client wants to postpone the order?

 I reserve the right to accept or refuse the postponement of any custom knife order and also the balance due of the knife order payment.
 If a postponement is accepted, it can not exceed one calendar year from the time of the original order, or the order must be re-quoted.

 This protects me from creating knives that are quoted at prices that are many years old, since the actual knife creation is made in the current year.
-For instance, asking a maker to postpone for an inordinately long time is like asking an automobile manufacturer to sell you this year's model car at 2006 prices, and that is unreasonable.
+For instance, asking a maker to postpone for an inordinately long time is like asking an automobile manufacturer to sell you this year's model car at prices that are 3-5 years old.
+That is unreasonable.
 If the quote is not agreed upon, the deposit is forfeited or applied to another project at my discretion.

 Spreading out multiple knives over years